-$Q_p$ = pumping rate ( $\ell/s$ )

-$D_i$ = desired pumping duration (hrs)

-$V_s$ = effective storage volume (m)
+Q_p = pumping rate (l /s) D_i = desired pumping duration (hrs) V_s = effective storage volume (m3)

 As a guide, allow for at least one to two hours to empty one day's worth of storage.
 This tends to result in reasonable pumping rates, as demonstrated in the following examples.